SRG-Apex/241Edocs/Writerside/topics/Programming/ProgrammingTips.md

 # Programming Tips

-While certain things arent required, they are a good practice for documentation and note keeping
+While certain things aren't required, they are a good practice for documentation and note keeping

-For example you should include a header to know when the last modification was to make sure you have the right version
+For example, you should include a header to know when the last modification was to make sure you have the right version

 ```C++
 /*----------------------------------------------------------------------------*/